ubports/system-image/cli-manpage.rst

     Override the device's upgrade channel just this once.
 Use in combination with ``--build 0`` to switch channels.

+--switch CHANNEL
+    This is a convenience alias for the combination of ``-b 0 -c CHANNEL``.
+    It is an easier way to switch channels.
+If ``-switch`` is given with ``-b`` and/or ``-c``, the latter take precedence.

+--list-channels
+    Lists the available channels, including aliases, and exits.

 -d DEVICE, --device DEVICE
     Override the device name just this once.